 Tolerating untidiness - wildlife likes it (and some of us find this very easy...).

 Sourcing used and waste materials and tools, up-cycling and sharing what we don't need or use.

 Using cycles, feet and public transport as much as possible (Chapter in recent City Council guide on Sustainable transport)..

 We don't just want to encourage nature though - we also want to make a garden for everyone to enjoy - even just as a place to sit and ponder.

-In 2015, our meadow beds were full of wildlife but also incredibly popular with people of all ages.
+Since 2015, our meadow beds have been full of wildlife but also incredibly popular with people of all ages.